poveyd/terraform-aws-ec2-restart/README.md

 This is a lightweight way of monitoring EC2 instances and restarting them if they are not running.
 It is a Terraform module and you just need to pass in the ids of the EC2 instances you want to monitor.

+The current version of the code has only been tested with Terraform v0.12.9.

 ## Getting started

 Just add the following to your [Terraform](https://www.terraform.io/) code, passing in the ids of the EC2s you'd like to monitor (in the `ec2_ids` parameter):